Distilling Step-by-Step! Outperforming Larger Language Models with Less Training Data and Smaller Model Sizes: Experiments

 \section{Experiments}

 We empirically validate the effectiveness of \Method.
 First, we show that when compared to standard finetuning and task distillation approaches, \Method achieves better performance with much fewer number of training examples, substantially improving the data efficiency to learn small task-specific models (Sec.~\ref{sec:exp-data-efficiency}).
 Second, we show that \Method surpasses the performance of LLMs with much smaller model size, drastically lowering the deployment cost compared to LLMs (Sec.~\ref{sec:exp-deploy-efficiency}).
-Finally, we investigate the minimum resources required, w.r.t. both number of training examples and model size, for \Method to outperform LLMs.
+Third, we investigate the minimum resources required, w.r.t. both number of training examples and model size, for \Method to outperform LLMs.
 We show that \Method outperforms LLMs by using less data and smaller model, simultaneously improving both data- and deployability-efficiency (Sec.~\ref{sec:exp-data-model}).
+Finally, we perform ablation studies to understand the influence of different components and design choices in the \Method framework (Sec.~\ref{sec:exp-ablation}).

 \paragraph{Setup.} In the experiments, we consider the $540$B PaLM model~\citep{chowdhery2022palm} as the LLM.
 For task-specific downstream models, we use T5 models~\citep{raffel2020exploring} where we initialize the models with pretrained weights obtained from publicly available sources\footnote{\url{https://huggingface.co/}}.
 For CoT prompting, we follow~\citet{wei2022chain} when available, and curate our own examples for new datasets.
 We include more implementation details in Appendix~\ref{sec:appendix-implementation}.